 Sweden’s Taiga forests and wetlands around Svartådalen make for fantastic birding in the springtime.
 The Black River Valley of Västmanland hosts waves of migrating birds that arrive from late April, the number of species increase around the wetlands and in late May, and even the speciality species become common.
 Sweden in spring truly boasts an abundance of birdlife and photographic opportunities.
 Our focus for this trip will be on the magnificent owls, woodpeckers, and grouse species easily seen at this time of year.

 On our Birding Tour Sweden, a four-day Swedish birding weekend, we will visit fantastic birding locations in the east of the country in avian-rich Svartådalen and the Black River Valley.

 We first visit the wetlands around Ängsö Castle, looking for Slavonian Grebe, and then the Björnön (Bear Island) area in search of Icterine Warbler and Ortolan Bunting.
 Later we will go on a Great Grey Owl evening trip.

-We will visit the Black River Valley, where will look out for Black-throated Loon and perhaps even encounter Spotted Nutcracker or Hazel Grouse.
+We will visit the Black River Valley, where we will look for Black-throated Loon and perhaps even encounter Spotted Nutcracker or Hazel Grouse.
 We will continue along the valley, and in its wetlands we will look out for Thrush Nightingale and Common Rosefinch as well as birds of prey, including Eurasian Hobby and European Honey Buzzard.

 This tour will also allow us to get close to some of Scandinavia’s owl species when our local guide will take us on a ringing excursion, where we will be able to get involved in the ringing of chicks of Ural Owl and Boreal (Tengmalm’s) Owl, which breed in nest boxes in the area.
 We will have fantastic photo opportunities and will be contributing to owl conservation.
 Evening excursions will also be embarked on to see Eurasian Pygmy Owl and Eurasian Eagle-Owl.